RaspAP/raspap-docs/docs/ap-basics.md

 deny_mac_file=/etc/hostapd.deny
 ```

-Next, choose **Hotspot > Save settings** to parse this file and append the custom settings to your `hostapd` configuration.
+Next, choose **Hotspot > Save settings** to parse this file and append your custom settings to RaspAP's `hostapd` configuration.
 Finally, choose **Hotspot > Restart hotspot** for your changes to take effect.

 !!! tip "Tip"
     Direct manipulation of advanced `hostapd` settings may lead to your AP failing to start and/or other unanticipated behavior.
 For this reason, it's advisable to enable service logging on the **Hotspot > Logging** tab and monitor the log output for errors.